lrq3000/pyFileFixity/README.rst

 Given all the above characteristics, LTO>=5 appears to be the best practical solution for long term archival, if coupled with an active curation process.

-There is however one exception: if you need to store the medium in a non temperate environment (outside of 10-40°C), then using optical discs may be more resilient, although LTO cartridges should also be able to sustain a wider range of temperature but you need to wait while they "warm up" in the environment where the reader is
+There is however one exception: if you need to cold store the medium in a non temperate environment (outside of 10-40°C), then using optical discs may be more resilient, although LTO cartridges should also be able to sustain a wider range of temperature but you need to wait while they "warm up" in the environment where the reader is